-In Soulières, the Court clarifies the role of the person designated as the officer of the court entrusted with a sale by judicial authority.
-It asserts that even though a hypothecary creditor remains free to decide the nature of its hypothecary recourse, a court should not ratify a creditor's proposal regarding the conditions of sale without ensuring that the person appointed to conduct the sale is in a position to respect his or her duty of impartiality and independence.
+In Soulières, the court clarifies the role of the person designated as the officer of the court entrusted with a sale by judicial authority.
+It asserts that even though a hypothecary creditor remains free to decide the nature of its hypothecary recourse, courts should not ratify creditors' proposals regarding the conditions of sale without ensuring that the person appointed to conduct the sale is in a position to respect his or her duty of impartiality and independence.